Tucsonans finding Insta-fame through social media influencing

 Some of those dishes end up on the restaurant’s menu, but mostly they are creative sidetracks that reminded him of his days working in the kitchen at the long-closed upscale restaurant Anthony’s in the Catalinas.

-Anthony's was his second cooking job after spending six years at Viscount Suite Hotel under the tutelage of chef Bruce Rogers.
-He was hired as a prep cook and butcher, but within six months, he was named executive chef by default after a shakeup in the iconic restaurant's kitchen.
+Anthony’s was his second cooking job after spending six years at Viscount Suite Hotel under the tutelage of chef Bruce Rogers.
+He was hired as a prep cook and butcher but within six months was named executive chef by default after a shake-up in the iconic restaurant’s kitchen.

 “They all knew more than me and they would mess with me and ask questions.
 And I would say ‘I don’t know it but I will learn,’” said Knott, whose culinary journey also led him to the upscale Italian restaurant Gavi before he came to the Radisson three years ago.